-We put the biggest AI-powered IT support tools through real-world tests and score them honestly across 8 categories.
+We put the biggest AI-powered IT support, work management, and project tools through real-world tests and score them honestly across 8 categories.
 No vendor sponsorships.
 No paid placements — just straight talk.

 Zendesk AI